 - A floor for Home theatre – sitting capacity of 50

 - Has double height ceilings, ballrooms, crystal chandelier ceilings, retractable stages, and managed by 600 servants

 - If you had to take a Home Loan for this $2 billion home, then at current standard (US) jumbo mortgage rates, the monthly payment on a 30-year loan would be about 25 million dollars!

 The lobby opens to a number of various areas like the lounges, reception areas and powder rooms.
-There is a Dual stairways that leads from the lobby floor down to the ballroom.
+There is a Dual stairway that leads from the lobby floor down to the ballroom.

-There is a silver stairways leading to a central landing.
+There is a silver stairway leading to a central landing.
 Behind the staircase are two retractable doors.
-They open upto an area which displays exquisite works of art.
+They open up to an area that displays exquisite works of art.
 The room has a stage with a projection screen behind it.
 There is a kitchen to feed the guests in an area equal to the ballroom itself!

 The Entertainment area has full fledged Cinema space with a wine room, snack bar and entertaining space.
 It also has beautiful couches and tables.